Beampattern Design for Transmit Architectures Based on Reconfigurable Intelligent Surfaces

 \section{Performance analysis}

-In this section, we present a numerical example to demonstrate the advantages of the RIS-based transmit architecture in Fig.~\ref{fig_1} compared to possible competitors.
-In particular, the simulation setup is described in the next section; in Sec.~\ref{sec_competitive_systems}, the benchmark systems are introduced, along with the corresponding beampattern optimization problems; finally, in Sec.~\ref{num_res_sec}, the simulation results are presented and discussed.
+In this section, we present a numerical example to demonstrate the advantages of the RIS-based transmit architecture shown in Fig.~\ref{fig_1} compared to potential competitors.
+The simulation setup is described in the next section.
+In Sec.~\ref{sec_competitive_systems}, we introduce the benchmark systems and their corresponding beampattern optimization problems.
+Sec.~\ref{complexity_Sec} analyzes the computational complexity required for solving the beampattern optimization problem for both the RIS-based architecture and the benchmark systems.
+Finally, Sec.~\ref{num_res_sec} presents and discusses the simulation results.